ekoontz/dag-unify/README.md

 unification.
 It is the most unspecific, most general value possible.

-The result of unifying any value with `:top` is that same value, just as in arithmetic, the result of multiplying any number with 1 is that same number.
+The result of unifying any value with `:top` is that same value, just as in arithmetic, the result of multiplying any number by 1 is that same number.

 ## Unification with non-`:top` values.